1ylwang/HeZhang1994.github.io/README.md

 The following procedures are reposted from [https://pages.github.com/](https://pages.github.com/).

-1. Run the following commands on your local computer to configure GitHub client:
+1. Configure GitHub client on your local computer by running commands on Terminal:
 ```bash
 $ git config --global user.email "xxx@xxx.xxx"
 # xxx@xxx.xxx is your register email on GitHub.